-- .1 PLC controllers, I/O sub-systems, and HMIs shall be housed in existing control panels as indicated.
+- .1 PLC controllers, I/O sub-systems, and HMIs shall be housed in control panels as indicated.
 General requirements for the control panels are defined in Section 29 10 01 Enclosures. - .2 Coordinate and cooperate with other contractors, suppliers, and the City's representatives during system programming, start-up, and commissioning of the complete control system and associated field devices and wiring. - .3 Provide complete PLC programming, start-up, and commissioning.

-- .1 Part E Specifications.

-- .2 Section 01 33 00 Submittal Procedures.
+- .1 Section 01 33 00 Submittal Procedures.

-- .3 Section 01 78 00 Closeout Submittals.
+- .2 Section 01 78 00 Closeout Submittals.

-- .4 Section 29 05 00 Common Work Instrumentation and Control.
+- .3 Section 29 05 00 Common Work Instrumentation and Control.

-- .5 Section 29 10 01 Enclosures.
+- .4 Section 29 10 01 Enclosures.